cockroachdb/docs/_includes/v20.2/sql/role-considerations.md

 - When surrounded by quotes in SQL statements (always recommended)—single or double quotes, depending on the statement—role names:
     - Can contain letters, underscores, digits, periods, and dashes.
 Letters may include `a`-`z`, those with diacritical marks, and non-Latin letters*.
     - Can begin with a letter, underscore, or digit.
-- When referenced without quotes, role names:
+- When referenced in SQL without quotes, role names:
     - Cannot contain periods or dashes.
     - Cannot begin with a digit.
     - Cannot match the name of a SQL keyword.
-- Role names cannot exceed 63 bytes, limiting them to 63 characters when all are ASCII characters and limiting them to fewer characters when a broader character set is used.
+- Role names cannot exceed 63 bytes.
+This limits them to 63 characters when all are ASCII characters and to fewer characters when a broader character set is used.
 A name cannot be the null (0 byte) character.

 ### Role membership and privileges